Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/order.md

 ## Reversing filters

-If you're running any filters
+If you're running any filter
 that reverse a process
-applied by the studio or authoring company, such as undoing an upscale or lowpass, you should *always* perform those first.
+applied by the studio or authoring company, such as undoing an upscale or lowpass filter, you should *always* perform those before any other filtering.
 These types of filters rely on the "state" of the video being the same or as close as possible to the state when the filter was applied.

 For example,
-anti-aliasing prior to descaling will modify the lineart too much, and change it too much to be accurately reversible.
+applying anti-aliasing before descaling will modify the line art too much, making it difficult to reverse accurately.
-This much may seem obvious,
+This may seem obvious,
-but where the problem lies
+but issues arise
-is when you intend to run *multiple* filters that reverse an operation.
+when you intend to run *multiple* filters that reverse different operations.

-A semi-common example of this
-would be an HD source
+A common example would be
-that is both upscaled
+an HD source that has been both upscaled and telecined.
-*and* telecined.
-The trick to dealing with these is to imagine what the original process was.
+The trick to dealing with these is to imagine the original process.
-For this example,
+In this example,
 it's easy to imagine that telecining depends on the interlacing being 1px tall.
+Otherwise,
-Else it wouldn't be reversible by a player!
+it wouldn't be reversible by a player.
+This implies that,
-This means that from a production standpoint, the telecining must be performed last.
+from a production standpoint,
+telecining must be performed last.
 Therefore,
-if you want to undo an upscale on a telecined source, you must IVTC first, unless you have reason to believe this was not the original order of operations.
+if you want to undo an upscale on a telecined source, you must IVTC (inverse telecine) first, unless you have reason to believe this was not the original order of operations.